 Biased Dreams

 What you're looking at is latent space photography.
-The model has been fine-tuned on a tiny dataset — eight photos, no regularization — until it's been permanently biased.
-Not broken, just nudged.
-And then you point it at four adjectives and let it go.
+The model has been fine-tuned on a tiny dataset of eight images, with no regularization, so it's been permanently biased.
+Not totally broken, just nudged.
+And then you point it at four vague adjectives and let it go.

 Recipe